skvamme/pico_atlast/README.md

 Documentation: http://www.fourmilab.ch/atlast/ and https://www.forth.com/starting-forth/ and https://www.dnd.utwente.nl/~tim/colorforth/Leo-Brodie/thinking-forth.pdf Charles Moore, the inventor of forth gave an interview here [http://www.ultratechnology.com/1xforth.htm]and a presentation here [https://www.youtube.com/watch?v=0PclgBd6_Zs] Here is a nice tutorial from Shropshire LUG - Oct 2020 https://www.youtube.com/watch?v=EADDOnRtFrI

 <b>Latest commit:</b> Use FORTH blocks to store source code and data in FLASH.
-New words are LIST, LOAD, BLOCK, EMPTUBUFFER, SAVEBUFFER.
+New words are LIST, LOAD, BLOCK, EMPTYBUFFER, SAVEBUFFER.
 See atlast.html.
 ATLAST Forth now running in RAM.

 Here is one way to install this on a raspberry pi 4.
 If you are on another computer, here is a HOWTO https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf